hybridgroup/kidsruby-cookbooks/README.md

 # KidsRuby Public Cookbooks for Chef

-This repository contains KidsRuby's public cookbooks for Chef.
+This repository contains [KidsRuby](http://kidsruby.com)'s public cookbooks for Chef.
 This repository is considered "in development."
 These cookbooks are currently very focused on building the [KidsRuby OS](https://github.com/hybridgroup/kidsruby-os) distribution, but some should be generic enough to use in other projects.

-## LINKS:
+## Links:

 Source: